"Ojalá que llueva café,

 These forests are still regenerating one year after the onslaught of hurricane Ivan.

 However, hurricanes are also one of the reasons why small and flat Caribbean islands have comparatively few species of organisms, especially of the non-flying kind.
 It is not only that having smaller areas, lack of mountains and, thus, fewer available habitats limits their capacity to sustain more complex communities.
 Hurricanes never devastate in their entirety large islands, like the Greater Antilles and the largest of the Lesser Antilles and the Bahamas.
 In them, many animals will usually find refuge in the few relatively untouched areas, after the storm.
-But on smaller, low-lying islands like Anegada or Barbuda, and on tiny cays, a hurricane can indeed wipe out entire populations overnight through the effects of wind and sea water.
+But on smaller, low-lying islands like Anegada or Barbuda, and on tiny cays, a hurricane can indeed wipe out entire populations in mere hours through the effects of wind and sea water.
 Any survivors of the storm might remain so stressed, and for so long, by either lack of habitat or nourishment or by excessive sunlight due to the defoliation of the trees, that they might not survive, anyway.

 Icacos Cay and Palominitos Cay, both off the eastern coast of Puerto Rico.